openstack/kolla-ansible/doc/source/reference/shared-services/glance-guide.rst

 ~~~~~~~~~~~~~

 To store glance images in a swift cluster, the ``swift`` backend should
 be enabled.
-Refer to :doc:`swift-guide` on how to configure swift in kolla.
+Refer to :doc:`../storage/swift-guide` on how to configure
+swift in kolla.
 If ceph is enabled, will have higher precedence over swift as glance backend.

 To enable the swift backend manually: